Robust Inference-Time Steering of Protein Diffusion Models via Embedding Optimization: Method

-Given an initial sample $x_T$ and embedding $c$, the diffusion model produces a final sample $x_0(x_T, c)$ as a function of $x_T$ and $c$, which can be stochastic due to the additional noise injection in the sampling scheme.
+\paragraph{EmbedOpt: Objective and Main Algorithm.} Given an initial sample $x_T$ and embedding $c$, the diffusion model produces a final sample $x_0(x_T, c)$ as a function of $x_T$ and $c$, which can be stochastic due to the additional noise injection in the sampling scheme.
 For a fixed $x_T$, the \textit{oracle global objective} to optimize the embedding $c$ is $ \argmax_{c} R(x_0(x_T, c))$.
 Directly optimizing this objective via gradient-based methods would require backpropagating through the entire sampling trajectory, which can be memory-intensive or numerically unstable.
 To address this challenge, we adopt a dynamic optimization strategy over the sampling path.
-Given an intermediate sample $x_t$ at step $t$, we consider a \textit{surrogate local objective}:

-That is, we optimize the reward evaluated at the denoising prediction given the current sample $x_t$ and noise level $\sigma_t$, which we call the \textit{surrogate reward}.
-As $\sigma_t \to 0$ the surrogate reward is closer to the true reward value of the final $x_0$.
-This relaxation is in the spirit of those used in prior diffusion posterior sampling works \citep[e.g.][]{chung2022diffusion}.
+Given an intermediate sample $x_t$ at step $t$, we consider a \textit{surrogate local objective} $ \argmax_{c} R(\hat x_\theta(x_t, c, \sigma_t))$.
+That is, we optimize the reward evaluated at the denoising prediction given sample $x_t$ and noise level $\sigma_t$, which we call the \textit{surrogate reward}.
+As $\sigma_t \to 0$ the surrogate reward is closer to the true reward.
+This relaxation is in the same spirit of diffusion posterior sampling works \citep[e.g.][]{chung2022diffusion}.

-In practice, we perform greedy, inference-time optimization by taking a single gradient step on the surrogate objective in \Cref{eq:surrogate-objective} at each diffusion step.
-This procedure dynamically adapts the prior while simultaneously steering the sampling trajectory to higher surrogate reward region. \Cref{alg:embed-opt} summarizes the procedure of EmbedOpt.
-We initialize the embedding $c_T=c$ with the pretrained model's original conditioning inputs, and then iteratively update $c_t$.
-At each step $t$, we compute the denoising prediction $\hat x_0=\hat x_\theta (x_t, c_t, \sigma_t)$ using the current embedding $c_t$.
-We then evaluate the surrogate reward $R(\hat x_0)$ and take a gradient ascent step to obtain $c_{t-1}$.
-The updated embedding $c_{t-1}$ is subsequently used both to advance the diffusion process to $x_{t-1}$ and to initialize the embedding optimization for the next time step.
-Repeating this procedure yields the final sample $x_0$.
+In practice, we perform greedy inference-time optimization by taking a single gradient step on the surrogate reward at each diffusion step. \Cref{alg:embed-opt} summarizes the procedure.
+We initialize the embedding $c_T =c$ with the pretrained model's conditioning inputs.
+At each step, we use the gradient of the surrogate reward to update embedding from $c_t$ to $c_{t-1}$.
+The updated embedding is then used both to advance the diffusion process and to initialize optimization at the next step.
+This dynamically adapts the prior model while steering the sampling trajectory toward higher surrogate-reward regions.

-\paragraph{Gradient Normalization.} While \Cref{alg:embed-opt} (Line 7) assumes an adaptive learning rate $\alpha_t$ , in practice we normalize the gradient by its root mean squared (RMS) value and use a constant base learning rate $\alpha$, which is effective and simplifies tuning.
-In particular, we apply the gradient normalization for the single and pair embeddings separately:
+While \Cref{alg:embed-opt} assumes a generic adaptive learning rate $\alpha_t$, in practice we find normalizing the gradient by its root mean squared value and using a constant base learning rate $\alpha$ is effective and simplifies tuning.
+We apply the gradient normalization for the single and pair embeddings $s_t$ and $z_t$: